People call Bratislava the Little Big City.

 We’ll start with the most delicious part of our guide – the culinary facts about Bratislava.
 Get yourself a napkin before you start salivating.

 - Meal in a UFO?
 It’s possible in the Slovak capital.
-How would you fancy a lunch or dinner in a gigantic UFO all while contemplating the sweeping view of the city?
+How would you fancy having lunch or dinner in a gigantic UFO all while contemplating the sweeping view of the city?
 Well, that’s possible atop the famous UFO bridge in Bratislava.
 Want to know another mind-blowing fact about this bridge?
 It’s the longest bridge in the world that has just one pylon and one cable-stayed plane.

 - You’ll find many microbreweries in the city center.
 Following the example of many cities in the Czech Republic and Germany, Bratislava started developing microbreweries that produce beer only for the consumption of their visitors.
 Some restaurants offer a rich choice of over a dozen draft beers.
 We recommend the Meštiansky pivovar.